by Fahim ul Haq

 - Doubly Linked List (Bi-directional)

 Basic operations of Linked List:

-- InsertAtEnd — Inserts given element at the end of the linked list
+- InsertAtEnd — Inserts a given element at the end of the linked list

-- InsertAtHead — Inserts given element at the start/head of the linked list
+- InsertAtHead — Inserts a given element at the start/head of the linked list

-- Delete — Deletes given element from the linked list
+- Delete — Deletes a given element from the linked list

-- DeleteAtHead — Deletes first element of the linked list
+- DeleteAtHead — Deletes the first element of the linked list

 - Search — Returns the given element from a linked list

 - isEmpty — Returns true if the linked list is empty

 Commonly asked Linked List interview questions